POSTS TAGGED: HTC Vision (G2)

 Posted February 26, 2011 at 06:00 am by orb3000

 Some members like to go deeper when personalizing their devices, even further than just software.
 XDA member znanoDA took a step into personalizing the body of the device itself, making a chrome polished finish for the battery cover of the G2.
 All started because the plastic layer started to peel, which is a problem many will be familiar with.
 After noticing this, he decided to use sand paper to get rid of the plastic.
 The finished work looked nice and shiny.
 The original poster mentions that he used the following materials:

-Posted December 11, 2010 By: ElCondor
+Posted December 11, 2010 at 06:00 am by ElCondor

 After some research, developers discovered that the custom ROMs for the Desire Z were able to run on the T-Mobile G2, and vice-versa.
 The hardware of both devices is almost identical.
 XDA member steviewevie suggested svetius (the user experience admin) about this and he decided to merge the forums soon.

 This means that developers won’t have to start different threads for both phones – making everything just a bit easier for everyone: